« View All Saints & Feast Days

 Along with the symbol of an x-shaped cross, St. Andrew is symbolized by two crossed fish, representing the cross he was crucified on as well as his former profession of a fisherman.

-What is Saint Andrew the patron Saint of?
+What is St. Andrew the patron saint of?

 Andrew is the patron saint of fishermen because of his profession before becoming an Apostle, and of Greece, Russia, and Patras, where he was believed to have gone to evangelize after Jesus’ Ascension.
 He has also been adopted as patron by numerous places, including Scotland and Alabama, whose flags contain his x-shaped cross.

-Why was Saint Andrew canonized as a Saint?
+Why was St. Andrew canonized as a saint?

 In the early centuries of the Church, there was no formal process of canonization as there is today.
 Thus, neither St. Andrew, nor other early saints, were formally canonized.
 Rather, the evidence of Andrew’s close collaboration with Christ as witnessed in the Gospels, his own holiness of life and mission, especially the manner of his death for Christ, was recognized by the Church’s bishops.
 This was done by memorializing him in the liturgy, entering his name into the “canon” (the Eucharistic Prayer) of the Mass, honoring him with a feast day.
 As an Apostle, he has the additional honor of being mentioned in every Mass, since the Apostles are all named in the Roman Canon, or First Eucharistic Prayer, used by the Latin Church.